 Mine Detection Dog Program

-Current need: between 2016 and 2018, MLI is providing 18 mine and explosives detection dogs and 2 green dogs (pictured below) to the Peshmerga and Mines Advisory Group (MAG) in northern Iraq, Kurdistan.
+Current need: This June, MLI is providing 8 mine and explosives detection dogs and 2 green dogs (pictured below) to the Peshmerga and Mines Advisory Group (MAG) in northern Iraq, Kurdistan.
 These lifesaving canines will help the Peshmerga counter the threat of ISIS by locating dangerous and deadly improvised explosive devices (IEDs) and landmines, and will assist MAG in expediting and improving its demining operations.

 In February 2009, MLI launched the MDD program in Iraq through the donation of six MDDs to MAG Kurdistan.
 The six dogs were critical to MAG’s demining operations and searched hundreds of thousands of square meters before retiring to live with their handlers.
 In 2016, MAG retired the remaining two working dogs and requested two additional dogs who would continue the lifesaving work.

 Between 2010 and 2013, MLI donated twelve MDDs to the Iraq Mine/UXO Clearance Organization (IMCO), which operates in southern/central Iraq.
 All of these dogs have done wonderful work in Iraq for the past eight years, searching more than 2 million square meters of mine affected land in difficult conditions.
 The land has been used to repatriate internally displaced persons, build homes, plant crops, and graze animals – directly impacting thousands of lives.

 In March 2016, MLI received a letter of request from the Ministry of Peshmerga requesting our assistance in providing twelve explosive-sniffing dogs (EDDs) and six MDDs to help locate mines and explosives in areas in Kurdistan that have recently been liberated from ISIS, so that refugees and internally displaced persons may return home safely.
 MLI has agreed to support the Peshmerga and has already provided ten of the requested EDDs.
 The next six MDDs are currently being trained in Bosnia and will be delivered to the Peshmerga in June 2018.